 Social Media Lies: 5 Examples

-I’m not even talking about major corporations or politicians here.
+I’m not talking about major corporations or politicians here.
 I want to focus more on everyday folks — my own colleagues in some cases.
 With that in mind, here are some examples of lies I’ve seen in social media:

 Nefarious Post and Comment Deletions

-To be clear, I’m not talking about things like deleting spam or abusive comments, or even deleting old posts when there’s a valid administrative reason to (outdated content you don’t want to promote to readers anymore or timely announcements that are now irrelevant for example).
+To be clear, I’m not talking about things like deleting spam or abusive blog comments, or even deleting old posts when there’s a valid administrative reason to (outdated content you don’t want to promote to readers anymore or timely announcements that are now irrelevant for example).
 I’m talking more about post edits and deletions designed to hide past truths.

 For example, one freelance colleague I know used to delete old posts sharing an opinion that had since become unpopular.
 Then, in new posts, they’d claim they never said those things in the first place.
 This was often a result of them being paid to promote something they used to advocate against.